UMM-CSci-4453/Lab-6/README.md

 <https://mariadb.com/kb/en/data-manipulation-kill-connection-query/>

 You can use the information contained therein to kill any run-away loops you make.

+Every member of your group should do the examples

 I'm going to ask you to implement a stored procedure that used cursors.
 Before doing this you will need to choose two dividing values based upon the prices in the prices table.
 Choose these values so that they divide your prices into 3 pieces.
 A few pieces of advice: